-The Portuguese footballer is regarded as one of Portugal's best midfielders, but the 34-year-old strives for consistency and is suspected to be having issues with attitude.
-In the bigger, competitive leagues like the Premier League and Spain, several analysts have thought Veloso would be unable to make an impression.
-Today Veloso is hardly getting attention with Italian outfit Verona.
+The Portuguese footballer was regarded as one of Portugal's best midfielders, but the 36-year-old strives for consistency and is suspected to be having issues with attitude.
+In the bigger, competitive leagues like the Premier League and Spain, several analysts have thought Veloso was unable to make an impression.
+Today Veloso is hardly getting attention captaining Italian club Hellas Verona.

 35. Robbie Keane

-The Irishman has inspired Tottenham but has failed to restore an effective touch of scoring in recent years.
+The Irishman inspired Tottenham but failed to restore an effective touch of scoring in the last years.
 When they acquired the forward in 2008, Keane retained £19 million from Liverpool, but the bad form of the forward mostly during season saw him stay with Liverpool for just six months before getting back to Tottenham for just over half the price.
-The Irish international has since struggled to produce impressive moments and after signing for LA Galaxy, he last played for ATK Football Club in India.
+The Irish international struggled to produce impressive moments and after signing for LA Galaxy, he last played for ATK Football Club in India.

 34. Lukas Podolski

 The German player was hailed as the next biggest German footballer but Podolski, apart from successful international performance, struggled to fulfil these claims.
 Lucas Podolski, who cost over £10 million for Bayern Munich, disappointed at Munich amid his reported talent and then was sold back to FC Koln.
 He then moved to Arsenal and now he is playing for Gornik Zabrze in Poland.
 He is one of the most